Arucard1983/ERYA-Profiling/src/readme.txt

 # The window sizes can be resized with a mouse.
 # SRIM tables are the default setting for the Stopping-Power.
 # Added Airy Function as an approximation of the Vavilov Distribution, fixing abnormal oscillations on sharp resonances profiles.
+# Help files was removed in favour to a unified PDF manual.
+# Support to comment/remark on databases, while adding a simple text editor to edit/replace/clear them.

 7. Future Improvements